maxmin13/aws-datacenter/README.md

 ## Configure reCaptcha

+The reCaptcha keys are in: recaptcha.sh
-Add the 'maxmin.it' domain to the account.
+Add the 'maxmin.it' domain to the Google account.